 Metacharacter Description Syntactic ; Separates commands that should be executed sequentially.
-Separates commands that are part of a pipeline. && Runs the next command if the current command succeeds.
-H Runs the next command if the current command fails.
-Groups commands to run as a separate process in a subshell. & Runs commands in the background.
-File Name 1 Separates the parts of a file's pathname. ?
-Matches any single character except a leading dot (.).
-Matches any sequence of characters except a leading dot (.). [] Matches any of the enclosed characters.
+I Separates commands that are part of a pipeline. && Runs the next command if the current command succeeds.
+11 Runs the next command if the current command fails. () Groups commands to run as a separate process in a subshell. & Runs commands in the background.
+File Name / Separates the parts of a file's pathname.